Police: Man admitted to shooting father at son's funeral

 Court documents say Davenport police responded to the shooting at the funeral home, 3625 Jersey Ridge Road, where Laster “willfully, deliberately and with premeditation” shot Shorter in a parking lot/garage area.

-Laster admitted to shooting Shorter., police said.
+Laster admitted to shooting Shorter, police said.

 At first, Laster fled in a 2004 Infiniti G35 without plates.